Tait-Sherfinski/AP-Computer-Science-Principles/HandbookTemplate.md

 There are 3 ways to initiate a loop in C:

 - For loop: <br>
-Starts at an initial value and increments until a maximum value is reached
+Starts at an initial value and increments until a maximum or minimum value is reached
 ```C
 for (int i = 0; i < 5; i++) {
   printf("This will print 5 times\n");